Wasserstein Patch Prior for Image Superresolution: Numerical Results for Superresolution

-The resulting PSNR and SSIM values are given in Table~\ref{tab_results}.
-Further the reconstructions are given in the Figures~\ref{fig_results_diam} and \ref{fig_results_FS}.
-We observe that the Wasserstein-$2$ patch prior outperforms the other methods visually and in terms of the PSNR and SSIM.
-Even though PSNR and SSIM of $L^2$-TV are better than for the EPLL, the results of EPLL are visually better than the results of $L^2$-TV.
+The resulting error measures are given in Table~\ref{tab_results}.
+The reconstructions are shown in Figures~\ref{fig_results_diam} and \ref{fig_results_FS}.
+We observe that the Wasserstein-$2$ patch prior outperforms the other methods visually and in terms of the error measures.
+Even though the PSNR values of the $L^2$-TV reconstruction are better than those of the EPLL, the results of EPLL are visually better than the results of $L^2$-TV.
+This can also be seen by the other error measures.

 \paragraph{3D Images.}